Use the code below at checkout to receive 25% off your order.

 TheracosBio has developed glucaBAN, a skin microbial control product to inhibit these effects and maintain a natural healthy balance on the surface of the skin.

-As in the bee hive, the glucose oxidase in glucaBAN turns oxygen from the air and glucose from the skin into gluconolactone and hydrogen peroxide.
+As in the beehive, the glucose oxidase in glucaBAN turns oxygen from the air and glucose from the skin into gluconolactone and hydrogen peroxide.
 Most bacteria and fungi cannot grow on gluconolactone and as a result glucaBAN both removes an important nutrient and generates hydrogen peroxide, which helps protect the skin from undesirable microbial growth.

 Technical Information - For Professionals